Tim Anderson Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective eight K/9, the fifth-worst in MLB.
+- The 7.9 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in MLB.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.08).
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.05).

-- Athletics pitchers combine to give up the most home runs in baseball (122 total, 1.5 per game).
+- Athletics pitchers combine to allow the most home runs in baseball (123 total, 1.5 per game).

-- Medina makes the start for the Athletics, his eighth of the season.
-He is 1-7 with a 6.84 ERA and 45 strikeouts in 48 2/3 innings pitched.
+- Muller will make his first start of the season for the Athletics.

-- In his most recent time out on Sunday against the Toronto Blue Jays, the right-hander went five innings, allowing three earned runs while surrendering four hits.
+- The 25-year-old southpaw makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.